shopgoodwillsniper/shopgoodwill-auction-sniper/README.md

 ### Automatic Updates

 The **ShopGoodwill Sniper** automatically checks for updates and prompts you to install the latest version.
-Updates include:

-- New feature additions
-- Performance improvements
-- Bug fixes and stability enhancements
-- ShopGoodwill.com compatibility updates

 ## Best Practices for Maximum Success